 The school plays a crucial role in preventative education.
-This is in the context of a whole-school approach to preparing pupils for life in modern Britain, and a culture of zero tolerance of sexism, misogyny/misandry, homophobia, biphobia, transphobia and sexual violence/harassment.
+This is in the context of a whole-school approach to preparing pupils for life in modern Britain, and a culture of zero tolerance of sexism, misogyny/misandry, homophobia, biphobia and sexual violence/harassment.
 This will be underpinned by our:

-- Behaviour policy
+- , Behaviour policy

-- Pastoral support system
+- , Pastoral support system

-- Planned programme of relationships, sex and health education (RSHE), which is inclusive and delivered regularly, tackling issues such as:
+- > Planned programme of relationships, sex and health education (RSHE), which is inclusive and delivered regularly, tackling issues such as:

-- o Healthy and respectful relationships
+- Healthy and respectful relationships

 - o Boundaries and consent

-- o Stereotyping, prejudice and equality
+- Stereotyping, prejudice and equality

 - o Body confidence and self-esteem

-- o How to recognise an abusive relationship (including coercive and controlling behaviour)
+- How to recognise an abusive relationship (including coercive and controlling behaviour)

-- The concepts of, and laws relating to, sexual consent, sexual exploitation, abuse, grooming, coercion, harassment, rape, domestic abuse, so-called honour-based violence such as forced marriage and FGM and how to access support
+- The concepts of, and laws relating to, sexual consent, sexual exploitation, abuse, grooming, coercion, harassment, rape, domestic abuse, so-called honour-based violence such as forced marriage and female genital mutilation (FGM) and how to access support

-- o What constitutes sexual harassment and sexual violence and why they're always unacceptable
+- What constitutes sexual harassment and sexual violence and why they're always unacceptable